ExpressenAB/exp-containership/README.md

 #### Server override

-If you want to override the config and deploy to a specific server only you can do this using an extra parameter:
+If you want to override the config and deploy to a specific server, set the EXP_DEPLOY_SERVERS variable.

 ```
-prompt> npm run deploy-production -- prod-server-1
+prompt> EXP_DEPLOY_SERVERS="prod-server-3" npm run deploy-production
 ```

-NOTE: this requires npm version 2.0 or later.

 ## Hooks